avigad/mathematics_in_lean_source/README.md

 time output is enabled no blank line is needed.
-So, in the example above, there is no blank line before or after `-- QUOTE:` because we assume that prior input has already inserted a blank line, but there is a blank line after `--QUOTE.`
+So, in the example above, there is no blank line before or after `-- QUOTE:` because we assume that prior input has already inserted a blank line, but there is a blank line after `-- QUOTE.`

 It is common to use sections to declare and scope variables in the examples and solutions files, but to omit the section commands from quote.